jiyorude/theMachinimaVault/TERMS OF USE.md

     * Research Papers and/or Research Journals that are open-source or open-acccess;
     * Free (e)-books;

-You may do so as long as Jordy Veenstra, A Pixelated Point of View and the Machinima Vault are properly cited with links referencing the Machinima Vault.
+You may do so as long as Jordy Veenstra or A Pixelated Point of View or the Machinima Vault are properly cited with links referencing the Machinima Vault.

 ### [5] - NON COMMERCIAL USE OF VIDEO AND PHOTO CONTENT

-Screenshots and/or video's found in the repository may be reproduced, shared and used for **NON-COMMERCIAL and OPEN-ACCESS** purposes that fall under the category of 'Fair Use'.
-If you decide to use media material originating from the repository under Fair Use, it is your sole responsibility to ensure that
-Fair Use standards have been met, and that all copyright holders involved including A Pixelated Point of View are properly cited.
-The responsibility and realibility of reproducing and re-using media content found on the repository outside of its direct scope lies with you.
+Screenshots and/or video's found in the repository may be reproduced, shared and used for **NON-COMMERCIAL and OPEN-ACCESS** purposes that fall under the category of **'Fair Use'**.
+If you decide to use media material originating from the repository under Fair Use, it is your **sole responsibility to ensure that Fair Use standards have been met, and that all copyright holders involved including A Pixelated Point of View are properly cited.** The responsibility and liability of reproducing and re-using media content found on the repository outside the direct scope of the Vault lies with you.

 ### [6] - PLAGIARISM

-It is strictly forbidden to plagiarize **(copying texts partially or in whole and passing them off as your own)** any part of the repository's content.
+It is forbidden to plagiarize any part of the repository's content, such as text, images, logo's and/or video's.
+Plagiarism is defined as the act of copying texts and/or other contents partially or in whole and passing these off as your own creations.
 Be reminded that plagiarism is a form of fraud.
-Fraud can (depending on the context of the fraud) be considered a criminal offense.
-Only the HTML, CSS and JavaScript code _(excluding the HTML text content)_ may be freely used as you see fit for both non-commercial and commercial purposes without the need to cite.
-In tandem, plagiarizing any of the images and/or vivdeo's found on the repository is forbidden.

 ### [7] - COMMERCIAL USE OF VIDEO AND PHOTO CONTENT